4G0R4/giveaway/README.md

 `var index_number = decimal % competitors.length;
 var winner = competitors[index_number];`

 For additional winners, the past winners are removed from the list and one more digit is added from the `blockhash`.
-A maximum 30 was added to avoid working with big numbers.
+A maximum 21 was added to avoid working with big numbers.

-If you find this useful  , please refer this tool in upcoming giveaways
+`if` you find this tool useful, refer to it in your upcoming giveaways and raffles, or zap some sats via <a href="https://coinos.io/pay/AGORA" target="_blank">lightning</a> or onchain `bc1qwcyfx0mfgxxuuf6yf2f04egjhh2xcgw8t2egf0`